-Now that you've retired from your job, are you ready to seize the challenge of starting a new business?
 Many retirees who've been employees all of their lives get excited at the thought of running the show, and building a business that reflects their interests and values.
-If you're looking for business ideas to launch during your retirement, here are five to get you started.
+If you're thinking of launching a business during your retirement, here are six ideas to get you started.

 Consulting and coaching

 Retirees considering starting businesses should start by thinking about two areas: skills from their previous jobs and life lessons.
 These experiences make retirees well-positioned to share their knowledge.